TheCloudMage/terraform-aws-s3-module/README.md

 <br>

 This variable is used to define an existing KMS CMK that is preferred to encrypt objects into the bucket.
-Using a CMK instead of the default AWS Managed KMS key allows more granular control over the permissioning of the encryption key used to encryption the objects within the bucket.
+Using a CMK instead of the default AWS Managed KMS key allows more granular control over the permissions of the encryption key used to encrypt the objects within the bucket.

 <br><br>